microstudent/ColorfulAnimView/README.md

           app:speed_factor="0.8"
           />

-It is my first time to submit my work, so there must be a lot of mistakes, If there's any suggestion.
-Please contact me, thanks.
+It is my first time to submit my work, so there must be a lot of mistakes.

+If there's any suggestion, please contact me, thanks.

 Fork is welcome, and improved the animation.